 Regardless of the treatment program you select, you will receive an assessment during your intake phase, which will allow you to receive the correct treatment.
 Counseling sessions will also be offered to patients, which will help them with any underlying issues they have.
 Rehab services can be costly, but patients have multiple payment options, including credit card or insurance.

-Conquer your addiction today by signing up for a marijuana rehab program from New Life Addiction Treatment Center.
+Conquer your addiction today by signing up for a marijuana rehab program from NeuroPsychiatric Addiction Clinic.
 Contact us today by email or phone to get started.